vedssharma/blog/README.md

 # Blog

 This is a full stack blogging application made with Flutter.
-Blog posts and users are stored in a a database that is handled with sqflite, a SQLite plugin for Flutter.
+Blog posts and users are stored in a database that is handled with sqflite, a SQLite plugin for Flutter.
 User sessions are managed with Flutter Session Manager.

 User can create and view posts.